 Dry completely on a low heat setting.
 Any lumps or clumps of fill indicates dampness; continue to dry until you are sure there is no moisture left.

-Wash Down Pillows, Feather Pillows and Down/Feather Blend Pillows
+How to Wash Down Pillows, Feather Pillows and Down/Feather Blend Pillows

 Pillows should be covered with a pillow protector in addition to decorative pillowcases.
 These protectors, which often have a zipper closure, provide an additional layer between the pillow and a pillowcase.